Ultra-distance cycling: Mountain biking

 24 hour mountain bike races are where the bikepacking genre began, in which riders are entirely self-supported (see above for road-based bikepacking events).
 One of the most famous and popular off-road bikepacking events is the Tour Divide, which covers 4418 km across the Rocky Mountains from Canada, through the US, and finishes at the Mexican border.
 The Iditarod Trail Invitational in Alaska is run on snow bikes in winter and is 1000 mi long.
 The most popular off-road bikepacking race in Europe is the Tuscany Trail, which covers 530 km in central Italy.
 Also in Italy, the Italy Divide starts at the Roman Coliseum and finishes at Lake Garda, passing through Siena, Florence and Bologna en route.
 It mixes technical mountain bike sections with gravel trails.

 In Central Asia, the Silk Road Mountain Race takes place in Kyrgyzstan, and covers 1,700 km (1,056 mi) in the Tien Shan mountain range.

 The Titan Desert is a six-day stage race held in Morocco with a total distance of over 600 km.

 In Australia, the Race to the Rock is an unsupported race through the Outback founded by Jesse Carlsson.
 The course and length differs each year, but generally finishes at Uluru; the 2018 edition was 3,500 km (2,175 mi) in total, and covered sections of Southern Australia as well as Tasmania.

 Climbing-focused (Everesting)

 Instead of trying to maximize the distance ridden in one ride, some people try to maximize the height gained in one ride.
 Everesting is a challenge that involves repeatedly cycling up and down the same hill multiple times until the total height gain matches the height of Mount Everest, 8848 meters.
 There are also records for the most height gain achieved within a certain time period, for instance 24 hours.

-Everesting came to wider public attention during the height of the coronavirus pandemic when bored pro cyclists went in search of hills when the world tour was shut down.
+Everesting came to wider public attention during the height of the coronavirus pandemic when bored professional cyclists went in search of hills when the world tour was shut down.